How is Olympic equestrian judged?

 Jumping

-In the jumping competition, rider-horse combinations accrue penalty points, or faults, during a timed round.
-The rider-horse combination with the fewest faults win.
 Riders must complete the course in a specified time that is calculated on an average of meters per minute, but they are not racing against the clock.
-If a rider fails to finish the course in time she or he is given one penalty for every four seconds she or he finishes after the allotted time.
+If a rider fails to finish the course in time they are given one penalty for every four seconds after the allotted time.
 Riders are also penalized for knocking down obstacles and refusing to jump.

 In the individual event, the final results are determined by adding the penalties acquired in courses A and B. In the team event the scores from the first two qualifying rounds are used to determine the points for each team.
 A team's three best scores from each round are used, with the lowest rider's score omitted from the final total.